prajaktabhambar-Builds/GST-Billing-System-Python/README.md

-# GST-Billing-System-Python
-A simple GST Billing System developed using Python that calculates GST, generates bills, and helps understand basic billing automation.
-This project demonstrates Python programming concepts such as user input, calculations, and formatted output.
+# GST Billing System using Python

+## Project Description
+The GST Billing System is a simple Python application that calculates GST and generates a bill based on product details.

+## Features
+- Enter product name
+- Enter price and quantity
+- Select GST percentage
+- Automatic GST calculation
+- Displays final bill

+## Technologies Used
+Python

+## How to Run

+1. Install Python
+2. Run the program